FLCAC-admin/FLCAC-docs/docs/FAQ.md

 :::{dropdown}What LCIA methods are currently harmonized for use with LCI data on the FLCAC?
 :close:

-The LCIA methods listed in the following table are currently available on the FLCAC and have been harmonized to align with the federal elementary flow list using the [LCIAFormatter](https://github.com/USEPA/LCIAformatter).
+The LCIA methods listed in the following table are currently available on the FLCAC and have been harmonized to align with the {term}`Federal Elementary Flow List` using the [LCIAFormatter](https://github.com/USEPA/LCIAformatter).

 ~~~{embed} available_lcia_methods
 ~~~